SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_actions.md

 # DOM actions

-It is possible to define actions on a [DomBehaviorDefinition](xref:DomBehaviorDefinition) that can be triggered via the `DomHelper`.
+From DataMiner 10.1.11/10.2.0 onwards, it is possible to define actions on a [DomBehaviorDefinition](xref:DomBehaviorDefinition) that can be triggered via the `DomHelper`.
 These actions can only be executed when a condition is met.

 You can also define buttons to be shown in the UI that will execute one or more of these actions when clicked.
 A button definition also has a condition to determine when the button is shown.
 This way you can hide buttons when they are not applicable.